shonpaz123/workshops/exercises/ansible_network/4-jinja/README.md

 - The [Jinja2 template lookup plugin](https://docs.ansible.com/ansible/latest/plugins/lookup.html) can allow us to template out a device configuration.
 - The `*os_config` (e.g. ios_config) and cli_config modules can source a jinja2 template file, and push directly to a device.
 If you want to just render a configuration locally on the control node, use the [template module](https://docs.ansible.com/ansible/latest/modules/template_module.html).
 - Variables are mostly commonly stored in group_vars and host_vars.
 This short example only used group_vars.
+- Loops can be used to iterate through dictionaries and lists.
+- Conditionals can be used to filter out specific cases in which a given task will run
+- Handlers can be notified whenever it needs to run by another task.

 # Solution